Forza Horizon 6: All 15 Barn Finds and how to unlock them

 An American classic in the middle of Japan.
 The Lincoln Continental is the most stylish vehicle on this list.
 Chrome bumpers, sweeping bodywork, pure 60s flair.

 Location: Hokubu region.
-The barn is in the trees next to the colorful flower fields, just south of the centre of the search zone.
+The barn is in the trees next to the colourful flower fields, just south of the centre of the search zone.
 Easy to find.

 Peugeot 205 Turbo 16 (1984)